Chaga Mushroom Harvesting

 I was a certified Arborist for over 20 years and I personally teach my harvesters how to sustainably harvest these trees, adhering to the I.S.A.
 (International Society of Arboriculture) pruning standards.
 If your local Tree Service or forestry worker cannot explain to you what a collar cut or bark ridge cut is, then this person should not be working on your tree's or collecting Chaga.

-Yes, it is true that the Chaga will eventually kill the tree in the picture below, but this is a big healthy tree and because it has only one infection, will live for many many more years with proper care.
+Yes, it is true that the Chaga will eventually kill the tree, as well as the one in the picture below, but this is a big healthy tree and because it has only one infection, will live for many many more years with proper care.
 If a tree has many infections, then it will die within four to five years, and you may not get another harvest from the tree.

 Do not harvest Chaga from a dead tree!
 If the tree is dead, the Chaga will be dead as well, and will have 0 medicinal values.
 Teas made from dead Chaga will be very bitter with a rather unpleasant musky taste.

-Do not harvest Chaga smaller than a grapefruit size.( 5/lbs to 10/lbs).
+Do not harvest Chaga smaller than a grapefruit size.( a minimum approximate of 4lb- to 5/lb size should be adhered to).
 Leave these smaller ones to grow for a couple of more years.
-I myself put my hand on the Chaga, and if any part of my fingers touch the tree, I leave it to grow for a couple more years.
+I myself put my hand on the Chaga, and if any part of my fingers can touch the tree, then I leave it to grow for a couple more years.

 If harvesters continue to take all they see as they are now, then we will have very little left for future generations.
 Let's all try to be Mother Nature's little gardeners, and learn to farm her bounty sustainably.
 Also unless you are harvesting Chaga for your own consumption, stop harvesting when the sap starts running in the Birch trees, it is at this time that the mushroom will have as much as 90% water content and will be flushed out of nutrients until the next fall when all trees are gathering their water, nutrients and energy for the upcoming winter.